DevnagriAI/devnagri_docs/guide/Glossary.md

 iii.
 Select "Target language".

 iv.
-“Input Term” - Input the term/word to be translated.
+“Input Term” - Enter the term/word to be translated.

 v.
-"Replaced Term" is the output / prefrential translation for the "input term" added.
-It helps to specify prefrential translation is required for specific terms.
+"Replaced Term" is the output / preferential translation for the "input term".

 vi.
-User can select "Apply as Rule" to implement prefrential translation for specific set of words using Machine Translation as well as Translators.
+User can select "Apply as Rule" to ensure that the preferential translation is mandatorily chosen for the input term.

 vii.
 User can select "Case Sensitive" option to consider the distinction between uppercase and lowercase letters when processing rules.